danbrakeley/frog/README.md

 - go doc pass
 - test on linux and mac
 - make some benchmarks, maybe do a pass on performance
+- handle terminal width size changing while an app is running (for anchored lines)

 ## Known Issues